 After distinguished WWII service, he and his brother Leon founded a bookkeeping company, the United Business Company.
 After several disappointing months, Leon left the business and another brother, Richard, joined the company.

-On the brink of cancelling one of the side services they offered clients, tax preparation, they were persuaded to try running an ad.
+On the brink of canceling one of the side services they offered clients, tax preparation, they were persuaded to try running an ad.
 The day it ran, Henry received a fateful message from his brother, "Hank, get back as quick as you can.
 We've got an office full of people!"

 In 1955, the two brothers founded H&R Block.
 In just a few weeks. they grossed more than $20,000.
 The next year, they made more than $65,000.